salesforce/lwc-rfcs/text/0000-light-dom.md

 console.log(LightningElement.shadowDOM); // true
 ```

-The `shadowDOM` property is looked up by the LWC engine when the component is instantiated for the first time and is cached for future instantiation.
-Changing the value of the `shadowDOM` static property after the first instantiation doesn't influence whether components are rendered in the light DOM or in the shadow DOM.
+The `shadowDOM` property is looked up by the LWC engine when the component is instantiated to determine how it should render.
+Changing the value of the `shadowDOM` static property after the instantiation doesn't influence whether components are rendered in the light DOM or in the shadow DOM.

 It also means that developers should be careful not to override the `shadowDOM` static property value when inheriting from another component.
 Switching a component mode from shadow DOM to light DOM (and vice-versa) in the child class would certainly break logic in the base class.